mudigosa/Data-Quality-Projects/README.md

 ```

 Don’t forget to shutdown resources by stopping running instances/apps following the instructions provided in this [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-run-and-manage-shut-down.html) to avoid incurring charges from SageMaker.

+LAMBDA DEPLOYMENT
+we need to create lambda functions capables of:

+    Training the model
+    Awaiting for training
+    Deploying the model
+    Awaiting for deploy
+    Predict, save predictions and delete the endpoint